Menu Close

 Vocabulary

 We’ve been using Vocabulary Cartoons: SAT Word Power for my 6th grader.
-But just reading through it and copying the definitions one time hasn’t been enough for him to retain much.
+But just reading through it and copying the definitions one time hasn’t been enough for him to retain the words long-term.

 Thankfully, someone has already made a set of all 290 words on Quizlet!
 Thank you random stranger!!
 So now he reads/copies the words one day, practices on Quizlet the next two days, and is more prepared for the section quiz at the end of the week.